Generic Name: ulipristal (Oral route)

 This medicine may make your next monthly period earlier or later than expected by a few days.
 If your next period after taking this medicine is more than 1 week late, check with your doctor right away for a pregnancy test.

 Your regular birth control method such as birth control pills or patch may not work as well while you are using this medicine.
-After using this medicine, you must use two forms of birth control.
-Use birth control pills or patch together with another form of birth control, such as a condom, diaphragm, or contraceptive foam or jelly, during any other times that you have sex in the same monthly period you used this medicine.
+You should not start taking hormonal contraceptives until at least 5 days after using this medicine and you must use a barrier method such as a condom with spermicide, diaphragm, or contraceptive foam or jelly, until the next menstrual cycle.

 This medicine may not work as well in women with a body mass index (BMI) of more than 66 pounds per square meter.